11 Pantry Essentials for Cooking and Beating Inflation

 If you’ve already got a lot of condiments to work with, don’t let them die in your fridge.
 There are several ways to put them to good use.

-Herbs and Aromatics
+8. Dried Herbs and Spices

 - Italian seasoning